eljef/dotfiles/README.md

 After installing, you will need to log out and log back in.

-## Installers

-Installation scripts are located in the Linux and Windows directories.

 ## Extras

 Some scripts and program configs I use on systems are stored in the `Extras`